Electrical for Construction

 National Fire Protection Association (NFPA 70E) Credential

-For electricians and other workers whose job responsibilities may expose them to electrical hazards.
+This 3-hour course is designed for electricians and other workers whose job responsibilities may expose them to electrical hazards.
 The coursework explains common electricity hazards, risk assessment strategies and NFPA resources on safe work practices for electrical work.

 Student Support and Academic Services